sandrawing/cs107-FinalProject/docs/documentation.md

    * Instantiate autodiff objects and calculate values and derivatives

      * Firstly, we show how to handle scalar case in forward mode.
 The user begins by initializing an AD forward mode object with input value.
 By default, the derivatives of variable is 1 and the name of variable is "not_specified".
 But any derivatives and name can be passed in.
 And we use different names of variables to represent their independence.
+Then, the user can call the functions we provide inside AutoDiff class and get the value and derivatives.

        ```python
        val = 0 # Value to evaluate at